-After Mom Watts’ pancake breakfast, the whole group went on a long bike ride, to work off all the calories and bulging stomachs.
-Of course, we ended at Coach Earl’s who had cold sodas ready.
+After Mom Watts’ pancake breakfast, the whole group goes on a long bike ride, to work off all the calories and bulging stomachs.
+Of course, we end at Coach Earl’s who has cold sodas ready.

 “You keep turning up.”

-“I know you’re glad to see me,” I argued.
+“I know you’re glad to see me,” I argue.

 “You gonna introduce me to your new boyfriend?
 He looks like he’s ready to burst, if you don’t.”

-Jack came running over.
+Jack comes running over.
 “Coach Earl meet my boyfriend, Jack.
 He’s also the lead in our play and the singer in my band.”

 “Very pleased to me you, sir.
-Thank you for creating such a fine body,” as he literally stroked me.
+Thank you for creating such a fine body,” as he literally strokes me.

-Everyone laughed at me.
-Coach just shook his head.
-I took him aside.
+Everyone laughs at me.
+Coach just shakes his head.
+I take him aside.